-FIG. 38.
-THIS PATIENT HAD HAD THE LENS OF THE RIGHT EYE REMOVED FOR CATARACT AND WAS WEARING AN ARTIFICIAL EYE IN THE LEFT SOCKET.
-THE REMOVAL OF THE LENS CREATED A CONDITION OF HYPERMETROPIA WHICH WAS CORRECTED BY A CONVEX GLASS OF TEN DIOPTERS.
 No. 1.-The patient is reading the Snellen test card at twenty feet with normal vision.
-No 2.-She is straining to see the test card at the same distance, and her hypermetropia is lessened by two diopters so that her glass now overcorrects it and she cannot see the card perfectly.
-No 3.-With a convex reading glass of thirteen diopters the right eye is focussed accurately at thirteen inches.
+No. 2.-She is straining to see the test card at the same distance, and her hypermetropia is lessened by two diopters so that her glass now overcorrects it and she cannot see the card perfectly.
+No. 3.-With a convex reading glass of thirteen diopters the right eye is focussed accurately at thirteen inches.
 No. 4.-The patient is straining to see at the same distance and her hypermetropia is so increased that in order to read she would require a glass of fifteen diopters.
 On the basis of the accepted theory that the power of accommodation is wholly destroyed by the removal of the lens these changes in the refraction would have been impossible.
-The experiment was repeated several times and it was found that the error of refraction produced by straining to see varied, being sometimes more and sometimes less than two diopters. to see a distant object.
-One very nervous dog, with normal refraction, as demonstrated by the retinoscope, was allowed to smell a piece of meat.
-He became very much excited, pricked up his ears, arched his eyebrows and wagged his tail.
+The experiment was repeated several times and it was found that the error of refraction produced by straining to see varied, being sometimes more and sometimes less than two diopters.

+The phenomena associated with strain in the human eye have also been observed in the eyes of the lower animals.
+I have made many dogs myopic by inducing them to strain to see a distant object.
+One very nervous dog, with normal refraction, as demonstrated by the retinoscope, was allowed to smell a piece of meat. became very much excited, pricked up his ears, arched his eyebrows and wagged his tail.
 The meat was then removed to a distance of twenty feet.
 The dog looked disappointed, but didn't lose interest.
 While he was watching the meat it was dropped into a box.
 A worried look came into his eyes.
 He strained to see what had become of it, and the retinoscope showed that he had become myopic.
-This experiment, it should be added, would succeed only with an animal possessing two active oblique muscles.
+This experiment, it should be added. would succeed only with an animal possessing two active oblique muscles.
 Animals in which one of these muscles is absent or rudimentary are unable to elongate the eyeball under any circumstances.

 Primarily the strain to see is a strain of the mind, and, as in all cases in which there is a strain of the mind, there is a loss of mental control.
-Anatomically the results of straining to see at the distance may be the same as those of regarding an object at the near-point without strain; but in one case the eye does what the mind desires, and in the other it does not.
+Anatomically the results of straining to see at a distance may be the same as those of regarding an object at the near point without strain; but in one case the eve does what the mind desires; and in the other it does not.